GabesSeven/instagram-id-scraper-api/README.md

 <p align="justify">
   <br>
-  Instagram ID scraper API, project built as a work on the Upwork platform, objective of this project is to filter users from strings provided in the input file. <br>
+  Instagram ID scraper API, project built as a work on the Upwork.com (<a href='https://www.upwork.com/'>https://www.upwork.com/</a>) platform, objective of this project is to filter users from strings provided in the input file. <br>
   <br>
 When parsing the string, if there are more than three users, nothing is returned, otherwise, the respective ID of that user is returned.<br>
   <br>